-Physical parameters of pH, specific conductance (SC), oxidation reduction potential (ORP), and temperature were measured in-situ using Hydrolab multi-parameter sampling equipment from 0-740 ft (total depth of Pit at sampling location) during each event.
-Equipment constraints prevented deeper in-situ depth measurements.
-Seasonal changes in physical parameters for the 2009 sampling season can be found in figure 2-47, and long-term (2001-2009) changes can be found in figure 2-48.
+Physical parameters of pH, specific conductance (SC), oxidation reduction potential (ORP), and temperature were measured in-situ using Hydrolab multi-parameter sampling equipment from 0-780 ft (total depth of Pit at sampling location) during each event.
+Depth profiles for the 2010 sampling event is presented in figure 2-47, and long-term (2001-2010) changes can be found in figure 2-48.

 Figure 2-47.
-2009 Seasonal depth profiles for the Berkeley Pit Lake System.
+2010 spring depth profile for the Berkeley Pit Lake System.